WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 ---

 ### 2.11.
-TODO: Expanding proposal namespaces into multiple, logically correct, session namespace (Only if 2.9 is valid)
+TODO: Proposal namespaces MAY/MUST NOT be expanded into multiple, logically correct, session namespace (Only if 2.9 is valid)
 Requested proposal namespaces:
 ```json
 {